MingjieQian/DependencyParsing/README.md

 # DependencyParsing
 A transition based dependency parser.

 A TensorFlow (>= 0.12.1) implementation of a transition-based dependency parser with a similar architecture in the paper "A Fast and Accurate Dependency Parser using Neural Networks" in EMNLP 2014.
-Bidirectional LSTM based character-level embedding is concatenated with word embedding.
+Bidirectional LSTM based character-level embedding is also supported and the character-level embedding would be concatenated with word embedding to compose the final embedding vector for each word.

 Training and evaluation file should be in CoNLL format.

-# Help:
+# Help
 python DependencyParsing.py -h

 # Training